FREQUENTLY ASKED QUESTIONS.

 The two easiest ways to see a consultant dermatologist are:

-- If you are funding your own treatment, you don’t need a referral so can call our clinic directly and a member of the team can book you appointment at a time that suits your schedule.
+- If you are funding your own treatment, you don’t need a referral so can call our team directly and a member of the team can book your appointment, or book via our Online link at the top of the page, at a time that suits your schedule

 - If you have medical health insurance, you will need a referral from a General Practitioner (GP) and will need an authorisation code from your insurance company before you can be seen or treated.
 Without these, you may find that your insurer will not reimburse your costs.